Academy Bus Lines: Other contract operations

-Academy operates shuttle buses for Tri-Rail in Florida and operates various private and public community shuttles on behalf of municipalities and private communities throughout its service area.
+In 2017, Academy began a contract with UNC Charlotte to operate shuttles for Niner Transit, where Academy currently operates 13 New Flyer XD-40 Buses.
+Academy's Contract is expected to expire June 30, 2028.

+In 2021, Academy Bus Lines began operating the Tri-Rail Community bus network, where they operate a fleet of 21 ElDorado E-Z Rider II buses.

 In July 2022, Academy Bus took over operations of Disney World's Cruise Line Bus route.
 This service was previously done by Mears Transportation, until they lost the contract in June 2022.
 Academy Bus also added a new Disney World Sunshine Flyer service in November 2022.

+As of 2021, Academy is also contracted by Disney for shuttles for their Disney College Program participants.
+The routes are only for Flamingo Crossing Village residents in the College Program.

 As of September 27, 2023, Academy Bus acquired James River Transportation of Richmond, Virginia.
 As part of the acquisition, Academy took over Amtrak Thruway service between Charlottesville and Richmond that was previously operated by James River Transportation.

 On June 17, 2024, Academy Bus took over EZRide from Paul Revere Transportation.
 Academy Bus increased service, while adding new Eldorado buses to run the service.

 Academy operated under contract BestBus, which provides intercity buses between New York and the Washington area.
 BestBus was acquired by competitor DC Trails.

-In 2013, Academy began a contract with the Carolina Hurricanes of the National Hockey League to run shuttles on game days from carrying spectators from local restaurants serving Pepsi to PNC Arena, the team's arena.
-The buses are free of charge for patrons who purchase Pepsi-branded drinks at partner restaurants.

 Academy formerly operated under contract to Bridj, a private, app-based, on-demand transit service, in the Greater Boston area.

 Academy Bus also provides Uber shuttle bus service, as of July 2024.

+The company was selected by the Virginia Department of Rail & Public Transportation to operate the Tidewater Current, a bus line of the Virginia Breeze intercity bus service in Virginia, which started operations in the spring of 2026.

+On August 31, 2026, MTA Maryland would debut a new route, the 411T.
+This service runs from White Marsh To Trade Point Atlantic and is operated by Academy.